A Systematic Survey of Moon-Forming Giant Impacts. II. Rotating bodies: Results Discussion

 \subsection{Immediate satellite formation}

 In several cases, we find gravitationally bound fragments that remain on stable orbits until the end of the simulation.
 Some of these fragments have masses around \SI{1}{\Mmoon} and may be considered immediately formed Moons as proposed in \citet{kegerreisImmediateOriginMoon2022} (and earlier by \citet{chauCouldUranusNeptune2021} in the context of Uranus and Neptune).
 Such (potential) satellites are either formed directly from the tidal disruption of the impactor (and therefore have a higher impactor fraction than the planet) or due to the fragmentation of spiral arms (which results in a well mixed composition or even disks with a lower impactor fraction than the planet).
-Additionally, \citet{kegerreisImmediateOriginMoon2022} show that such objects can accrete a substantial amount of material from the proto-Earth during close encounters within the Roche limit and could, therefore, acquire a very similar composition to the Earth.
+Additionally, \citet{kegerreisImmediateOriginMoon2022} show that such objects can accrete a substantial amount of material from the circumplanetary disk (which can have a significantly different composition than the fragment) during close encounters within the Roche limit and could, therefore, acquire a very similar composition to the Earth.